-The Company's fixed assets consist of its medical equipment held for rental, furniture and fixtures, real property and related improvements, and vehicles and other various small equipment.
-In May 2019, the Company purchased a 77,000 square foot commercial building located in Lafayette, Louisiana that it plans to utilize as its new corporate headquarters.
-The commercial term note used to finance this purchase is further discussed in Note 5.
+The Company's fixed assets consist of its medical equipment held for rental, furniture and equipment, real property and related improvements, and vehicles and other various small equipment.
+In May 2019, the Company purchased a 77,000 square foot commercial building located in Lafayette, Louisiana to utilize as its new corporate headquarters.
+The Building Term Note used to finance this purchase is further discussed in Note 5.